Skip to main content

 Two-factor authentication (2FA) is an extra layer of security that requires you to enter a one-time code, in addition to your username and password, each time you log into the TELUS Collaborative Health Record (CHR).
 This makes it harder for unauthorized individuals to access your account and patient database.

 Regardless of your permission level in the CHR, you can enable or disable two-factor authentication for yourself.
-You can also change how you receive two-factor authentication codes (see Customizing your personal two-factor authentication method).
+You can also change how you receive two-factor authentication codes.
+Refer to Customizing your two-factor authentication method.

 Did this answer your question?